CABLE-LSM/CABLE/documentation/docs/developer_guide/other_resources/build_system.md

 ## Adding source files

 Source files can be added easily by adding to the list of source files in [CMakeLists.txt][CMakeLists.txt].
+We recommend keeping the list sorted in alphabetical order when adding new source files.

 ## Setting compiler flags